pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 Checking configuration for WORDPRESS container:
 WORDPRESS > port:8888 is free to use.
-Checking configuration for WORDPRESS DB container:
-WORDPRESS DB > port:8889 is free to use.
 ```

 Checkout local machine IP to set connection between containers using the following makefile recipe